Article medically reviewed by Dr. Gavin Chan (MBBS, cosmetic doctor, liposuctionist)

 Where to get the best tear trough dermal filler treatment in Melbourne

 Are your tear troughs giving an impression that you’re tired, fatigued and dehydrated?
-Would you feel happier and more confident if you didn’t have under eye bags?
 Since 2005, led by Dr Gavin Chan our Cosmetic Doctors and Cosmetic Nurses have treated thousands of people’s tear troughs with dermal filler treatments.
-Find out how we can smooth away your tear troughs to give your eyes a fresher look by calling our friendly customer service team 1300 863 824 or fill in the form below
+Arrange a consultation to determine your suitability by calling our friendly customer service team 1300 863 824.